google/blue-green-deployment-controller/README.md

 **This is not an official Google product**

 This repository implements a simple blue-green deployment controller using a CustomResourceDefinition (CRD).
-The controller maintains 2 replicasets (blue and green) all the time, alternating between the colors for new rollouts.
+The controller maintains 2 ReplicaSets (blue and green) all the time, alternating between the colors for new rollouts.

-## Running
+## Running Locally

 3 terminals are needed to run the controller locally (one for running local cluster, another for running the controller, and last one for interacting with the controller).